oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-monitoring-traffic-flows.md

 Feel free to explore the dashboards if you like, the Linkerd Health dashboard provides information on the operation of linkerd itself, whcih may be of interest to the linkerd developers.

-## Step 3: Stopping the load generator
+## Task 3: Stopping the load generator

   1. In the OCI cloud shell stop the load generator using Control-C